-FedEx trucks with second COVID-19 vaccine to depart, beginning Moderna rollout
+FedEx begins shipping second COVID-19 vaccine, with first Moderna shots expected Monday

 The much-needed doses of the coronavirus vaccine are expected to be given starting Monday

-FedEx is preparing to ship out the second coronavirus vaccine candidate to earn emergency authorization in the U.S. after Moderna, a Massachusetts-based biotech company, received the authorization for its vaccine candidate from an FDA advisory panel on Thursday.
+FedEx began shipping the second coronavirus vaccine candidate to earn emergency authorization in the U.S. after Moderna, a Massachusetts-based biotech company, received the authorization for its vaccine candidate from an FDA advisory panel on Thursday.

 Continue Reading Below

-Employees at a factory in the Memphis area were boxing up the vaccine developed by Moderna Inc. and the National Institutes of Health.
+Employees at a factory in the Memphis area and a facility in Olive Branch, Mississippi were boxing up the vaccine developed by Moderna Inc. and the National Institutes of Health.

+A truck left the Mississippi facility Sunday morning with a police escort.
 The much-needed shots are expected to be given starting Monday, just three days after the Food and Drug Administration authorized their emergency rollout.

 FDA PANEL ENDORSES MODERNA CORONAVIRUS VACCINE FOR EMERGENCY USE